esatgozcu/SwiftUI-Custom-TextField/README.md

 # SwiftUI Custom TextField

-This repository developed for SwiftUI textfield component.
+This repository developed with only swiftUI, there is no UIViewRepresentable.

+#### Requirements
+- iOS 14.0+
+- Xcode 13+
+- Swift 5+

 ## Examples